 Yes, all Accredited MIPAs are required to use the IPA’s CPD Diary system to log their learning and achieve compliance annually.
 There is no cost to having an IPA CPD Diary.

 Is there a fee for Accredited MIPA status?

 Accredited MIPA status is free if you are employed by an IPA member agency.
 But if you aren't, there is an annual fee of £200.

 What would happen if I were an Accredited MIPA, but ceased to be employed by a member agency?

-In this scenario, you would be required to pay a 12-month fee of £200 (excluding VAT) to retain your accredited status.
+In this scenario, you would be required to pay the 12-month fee of £200 (excluding VAT) - see above - to retain your accredited status.
 The date on which this fee is invoiced would become your annual renewal date, and the payment terms for it would be 30 days.